-As far as the ‘outlaw’ aspect of the blog’s namesake is concerned, my parents also played a large unbeknownst role in my current status as an urban cowboy ever since they adopted country music as their own and subjected me to it when I visited home during my college days.
-Alas the transformation is almost complete, as I do dream of one day living a more simple life, preferably on a ranch with at least one horse and the true love of my life who can wear a pair of tight jeans like nobody’s business.
-Of course if you want to get really technical about it – and I know you do – the ‘outlaw’ term also represents someone who rides the path less traveled - or in geek terms – clicks the site less viewed (Ex: this one).
+As far as the ‘outlaw’ aspect of the blog’s namesake is concerned, my parents also played a large, albeit unbeknownst, role in my current status as an urban cowboy ever since they adopted country music as their own and subjected me to it when I visited home during my college days.
+Alas, the transformation is almost complete, as I do dream of one day living a more simple life, preferably on a ranch with at least one horse and the true love of my life who can wear a pair of tight jeans like nobody’s business.
+That being said, if you want to get really technical about it – and I know you do – the ‘outlaw’ term also represents someone who rides the path less traveled (or in geek terms) clicks the site less viewed (ex: this one).

-For me and most fans in general, Science Fiction and technology aren’t just about spaceships, making life easier, gadgets, or farting mustache apps (albeit arguably humorous).
-It’s about our humanity, imagination, exploration and the endless possibilities of the types of discoveries that just might be waiting out there for us beyond the realm of current human understanding.
+For myself, and most fans in general, science fiction and technology aren’t just about spaceships, making life easier, gadgets, or farting mustache apps (albeit arguably humorous).
+They’re about our humanity, imagination, exploration and the endless possibilities of the types of discoveries that just might be waiting out there for us beyond the realm of current human understanding.
 Without imagination, we as humans are just as soulless as the machines we build to complete the tasks we can already accomplish on our own.
 We lose that, we lose it all.

 I know, that’s some deep stuff from a guy who has three Toy Story aliens and a Butters Stotch figure starting at him every night before he goes to bed.
-You don’t have to take my word for it though fellow outlaws, just remember what a wise fictional porn-watching FBI special agent once said several times during a nine year span; “The truth is out there”.
+You don’t have to take my word for it though.
+Just remember what a wise, fictional, porn-watching FBI Special Agent once said several times during a nine year span: “The truth is out there”.

 Contact Geek Outlaw anytime, anywhere and for anything (well, ALMOST anything) at: GeekOutlaw@outlook.com